-To inspect or replace the engine air cleaner/filter:
+To inspect or replace the engine air cleaner/filter, do the following:

-- 1. Unfasten the clips that hold the cover on and remove the cover. - 2.
+- Unfasten the clips that hold the cover on and remove the cover. - 2.
 Lift out the engine air cleaner/filter. - Inspect or replace the air filter.
-See Maintenance Replacement Parts on page 6-14 to determine which filter to use. - Reinstall the engine air cleaner/filter cover.
+See Maintenance Replacement Parts on page 7-12 to determine which filter to use. - 4.
+Reinstall the engine air cleaner/filter cover.
 Fasten the clips to hold the cover in place.